Practical Ways to Overcome Mealtime Struggles

 If you are struggling with a picky eater, there is hope!
 Our story has a happy ending.

-After implementing the following things through trial and error, I can joyfully say that he no longer struggles at meal time!
+After implementing the strategies listed at the end of this article, I can joyfully say that he no longer struggles at meal time!
 Right after my son’s 5th birthday, we decided to try juicing for everyone in our family.
 You can read more about juicing here.
 My husband and I had some health concerns that needed addressed and we felt that juicing was a great answer to some of these problems.

 At first, my son refused to even try the juice we made.
 I offered it every single day to him.
 After about a week, we got him to taste it.
 As the days went by, he drank more and more, trying every kind we put in front of him.
 Green juices, full of vitamins and nutrients, didn’t bother him at all!
 It was only a few weeks after we started juicing that we noticed he was willing to try new foods at dinner also!
 My husband and I were so relieved to see him try fruits, vegetables, beans and meats.
 It was amazing to watch his transformation and to see him actually enjoying the foods he tried.
 I can honestly say now that all of the years of hard work have paid off.

 I put together a list of strategies below that worked well for us.
 These may not work for every child, but I would encourage you to implement these if you are struggling with a picky eater.

 - Consistency is key!
 Have meal times the same time every day, as much as possible.